We’re Around the Proverbial Corner

 Restaurant Choices Galore

-Check out the new Broadway Grille, adjacent to the Inn at Jim Thorpe, for its lovely decor and outstanding food.
-New Executive Chef Zoraida Rivera has completely revised the breakfast and dinner menus - we’re excited!
+Check out the Broadway Grille, adjacent to the Inn at Jim Thorpe, for its lovely decor and outstanding food.
+New Executive Chef Zoraida Rivera has completely revised the breakfast and dinner menus (here’s their TV ad).

 Moya, a Carbon County favorite that is named after head chef Heriberto Yunda’s hometown in Ecuador, serves elegant food in a casual, painterly atmosphere (you’ll see what we mean).
-The food is spectacular, the atmosphere relaxed – so it fits JT perfectly!
+The food is outstanding, the atmosphere relaxed – so it fits JT perfectly.
 Here’s a review from the Allentown Morning Call’s Susan Gottshall.

 Speaking of Italian, a couple of minutes outside of Jim Thorpe is a special jewel of a place called Macaluso’s at the Lantern.
 A favorite haunt of local politicians and businesspeople, its innovative Italian and Continental dishes are served in a relaxed and newly-renovated dining room adjacent to a lively bar area.
-It’s an easy three-mile jaunt from Jim Thorpe you won’t regret.
+Also, there’s a shuttle service on Friday and Saturdays from downtown Jim Thorpe and back, available from 5 PM till 10 PM both Friday and Saturday evening, and extended during the JT Fall Festival to Sunday nights, the first three weeks in October!

-Back in town, be sure to visit Rainbow’s End, an old-fashioned candy store that my city friends repeatedly notice has especially good chocolate and licorice, along with all sorts of other treats, including an ice cream stand.
-Not to mention the friendly service that comes with the goodies.
+Back in town, some casual alternatives and places to be sure to visit include Rainbow’s End, an old-fashioned candy store that our city friends repeatedly notice has especially good chocolate and licorice, inexpensive lunches, and all sorts of other treats, including an ice cream stand – not to mention the friendly service that comes with the goodies.
+And don’t miss The House of Jerky right downtown, right next to the Inn at Jim Thorpe.
+Not only is it a great new addition to town, with super-nice folks, you’ll find great jerky – check it out!

-And that could be said of all these establishments: you’re welcome here.
+For all of these fine establishments: you’re most welcome here.

 You might build your visit plans around the goings-on at the Mauch Chunk Opera House, and make a day of it.